 This rope, in suede, works equally well as a bracelet or a necklace of any style.
 It's a little earthy, but in black and dark brown suede, is still very chic.
 If you are drawn to suede but not sure what colour pearls to go with:

 Dark brown suede is more organic of the two.
 Our favourite combination with dark brown is grey, which feels organic-sophisticate.
-Pink pearls are warm and beautiful.
+Gold pearls are warm and beautiful.
 Peacock pearls (which are almost black) add a dramatic feel.
 And white is almost country-western.

 Black suede is the dressier of the two, and white pearls are the most classic option here.
 Grey pearls up the sophistication.
 And peacock pearls with black are all drama.